La Grande Illusion: United States and elsewhere

 La Grande Illusion won the awards for Best Foreign Film at the 1938 New York Film Critics Circle Awards and at the 1938 National Board of Review Awards it was named the Best Foreign Language Film for that year.
 At the 11th Academy Awards held on 23 February 1939, La Grande Illusion became the first foreign language film nominated for the Academy Award for Best Picture.

+At the time of its release, John Ford, impressed with the film, opted to remake it in English but was urged by studio chief Darryl F. Zanuck not to.
+"You'll never top it," he told Ford.

 Orson Welles, in an interview with Dick Cavett on 27 July 1970, expressed that if he only could save a handful of films that were not his own for future posterity, this would be one of those films.

-Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."
+Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker".

 Sixty years after its release, Janet Maslin called it "one of the most haunting of all war films" and an "oasis of subtlety, moral intelligence and deep emotion on the cinematic landscape"; according to Maslin:

 Film critic Roger Ebert also reviewed the film after its 1999 re-release, and added it to his list of The Great Movies: